 This is also a purely subjective list, based on my own preferences, and makes no claims about being the "best" of anything.
 But all of the items here have earned my strong recommendations and I hope you will enjoy them as well.
 For more wine related items, you can just search my blog posts for the past year.

-Favorite Wines Analysis: In my three prior Top Ten Wine lists, I mentioned a total of 42 wines, which included wines from 12 different countries.
-At the top was France, with 10 wines, four of them from the Alsace region.
-In second place was Portugal with 8 wines and third place went to Spain with 7 wines.
+Analysis Of My Favorite Wines: In my three prior Top Wine lists, I mentioned a total of 38 wines, which included wines from 10 different countries.
+At the top was Italy, with 11 wines.
+In second place was Spain with 6 wines and third place went to France with 5 wines (three of them from Alsace).
 About 60% of my picks came from just these three countries.
-Uruguay made a strong showing with 5 wines, and the Hudson Valley of New York had 3 wines on the lists.
-Chile, with two wines on the list, was the only other country with multiple listings.
-The rest of the lists included wines from Argentina, Austria, California, Croatia, Italy, Lebanon, and South Africa,
+Uruguay made a strong showing with 4 wines, and California had 3 wines on the lists.
+South Africa, Brazil, Uruguay and Bulgaria each had 2 wines on the list while Greece had a single spot.
+As for wine types, the list is also broken down into 15 Reds, 9 Sparkling, 7 Whites, 6 Fortified and 1 Rosé.

 Favorite Discount Wine Stores: Consumers always want bargains, excellent value wines which won't stretch their wallets.
 You can buy the cheap, mass-produced commercial wines which can be found in almost any wine store or instead, you can seek out excellent, value wines which put to shame those cheap wines.
 Certain discount wine stores provide not only excellent prices but also an interesting selection and good service.
 I want to highlight three such stores which continue to do an especially good job, places where I go to seek bargains: Bin Ends in Braintree & Needham, Wine Connextion in North Andover, and Rapid Liquors in Stoneham.
 Shop at any of those stores and you won't be disappointed.